freeskylier/lier/Questions-and-Answers.md

 ### <a name="contributing"/> How can I contribute?

 Please see [[Getting Involved|Get-Involved]].

+### <a name="notworking"/> Lantern's not working for me.
+What's up?

+There is a known incompatibility between Lantern and Proxy Switchy.
+If you have Proxy Switchy installed, you can temporarily disable it to use Lantern.

 ### <a name="more"/> I have more questions, where do I go?